lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/properties-methods.md

 sprite.method(argument(s));
 ```

+These methods are formatted and function essentially the same as when we created our own methods in the [lessons on objects and classes](https://pdm.lsupathways.org/1_introtocoding/3_reuseitwithmodularcode/2_lesson_2/).

 In the code above we can see `.attractionPoint()` is used.
 This method tells the sprite to move at a given speed (pixels per frame) toward the X,Y position indicated in its arguments. `.setSpeed()` however, only specifies an initial speed and single angular direction in which to move.
 A few commonly used angles are:

 | Angle (degrees) | Direction                |